Fast and Simple Hawaii Medical Marijuana Cards

 We will treat you with respect and dignity.
 Your time is valuable so we will work quickly and efficiently to get your Hawaii Medical Marijuana Card.

 MY NAME IS Ivy

 I am an Advanced Practice Registered Nurse working on Oahu and Maui.
 I work in Family Medicine where I diagnose and treat patients.
 I have certified many patients in Hawaii.

 Who Can Get A Card?

 There are 12 different conditions that qualify for a Medical Marijuana Card in Hawaii (also called a 329 Card).
 The most common conditions that cards are issued for are chronic pain and PTSD (symptoms can include anxiety, insomnia and depression).
 If you have a condition that causes chronic pain you will qualify.
 See the Department of Health's website here for more information on exactly which conditions are currently accepted.

 How Much Does it Cost and How Long Does it Take?

 A medical card in Hawaii has two separate fees.
 The first fee is $38.50 paid to the State of Hawaii; and the second fee is $150 paid to a person or organization that certifies you.
 Most providers charge about the same for initial certifications.
 Renewal fees however are not very standardized as some providers charge $150 while CertiCann charges just $100 to renew your card.

 Your consultation usually takes 30 minutes.
-Once it's completed your application is sent electronically to the Department of Health and you can expect your Hawaii Medical Marijuana Card in 5-10 Business Days.
+Once it's completed your application is sent electronically to the Department of Health and you will be issued your medical marijuana card immediately online.
 The card is valid for one year.

 Do I need a Hawaii Drivers License or State ID to get certified?
 No you do not but you do need to have a local address to receive your card at because it's mailed to you.